WholesomeGodList/h-bot/README.md

 "C:\Program Files\AdoptOpenJDK\<JDK/JRE 14 folder>\bin\java.exe
 ```

 Once you have all of this set up, you're pretty much good to go!
+During startup, the bot will create and setup a few databases.

 One last thing.

 ### The Telecom
 If you want this telecom (functionality explained in the Functionality section) in your server, you're going to have to perform just a few extra steps.